RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/0-portal-intro.md

 ## Request identity

-User's identity is important to identify the senders and recipients of requests.
-Identity is the way a user can be sure of the authenticity of the invoice he is asked to pay.
+Senders and recipients of money transfer requests need a way to trust each other.
+The identity is how we certify the debtor about the authenticity of the request sender, limiting frauds like SCAM for example.
-With decentralized integration options (cf. [the Request client](docs/guides/5-Request-client/0-intro.md), end users manage their private keys, but the Portal simplifies life for them.
+With decentralized integration options (cf. [the Request client](/docs/guides/5-Request-client/0-intro), end users manage their private keys, but the Portal simplifies their life.

-This simplification should be handled with great care, the Request Portal API is not suited for critical environments where a lot of money or public reputation is at stake.
+This simplification should be applied with great care, we do not recommend using the Request Portal API for critical cases where a lot of money or public reputation is at stake.
+If you want full control over the security of your finance, you should handle your keys, and the same applies to your users.
+Have a look at [the integration options](/docs/others/integration-options) to take the best decision.

 # Action
 ## How to list the requests associated to your identity